KarlEilebrecht/patterns-kompakt-code/src/test/java/de/calamanari/pk/lazyload/README.md

 When the client later tries to access not yet loaded information, a retrieval process gets triggered.
 The latter happens transparent to the client.

-In the given scenario the _Invoice_ is the object which takes long to entirely load it.
+In the given scenario the _Invoice_ is the object which takes long to load it entirely.
 Thus we implement _Invoice_ as a _LazyLoad_ object.

 ![Test](../../../../../../../doc/patterns/images/lazy_load_cx.png)